MicrosoftDocs/Dynamics-365-Operations.is-is/core/get-started/glossary.md

 ###### <a name="package"></a>**pakki**

-Pakki er þýðanleg og nýtanleg eining fyrir eitt eða fleiri líkön.
+Pakki er eining eins eða fleiri líkana sem hægt er að taka saman og nota.

 ###### <a name="party"></a>**aðili**

-Eining sem gerir ráð fyrir lagalega bindandi hlutverki þegar hún tekur þátt í samningsbundnum tengslum.

-###### <a name="party"></a>**aðili**

-Einstaklingur eða fyrirtæki sem tekur þátt í efnahagslegum verkþáttum.
+Einstaklingur eða fyrirtæki sem tekur þátt í atvinnustarfsemi.

 ###### <a name="pegging"></a>**þarfarakning**